How can we help you today?

 How to get started:

-• Build a basic website or use Instagram to show your taste
+• Build a basic website or use Instagram to show your style.

-• Start with friends and family to create testimonials and before/after content
+• Start with friends and family to create testimonials and before-and-after content.

 Startup requirements: